netdata/netdata/docs/security-and-privacy-design/README.md

 commitment to safeguarding user data.
 The entire structure and internal architecture of the software is built to ensure maximum security.
 We aim to provide a secure environment from the ground up, rather than as an afterthought.

+Netdata Cloud ensures a secure, user-centric environment for monitoring and troubleshooting, treating observability data and observability metadata distinctly to maintain user control over system insights and personal information. **Observability data**, which includes metric values (time series) and log events, remains fully under user control, stored locally on the user's premises. **Observability metadata**, including hostnames, metric names, alert names, and alert transitions, is minimally required by Netdata Cloud and securely managed for routing and platform usage purposes.

 ### Compliance with Open Source Security Foundation Best Practices

 Netdata is committed to adhering to the best practices laid out by the Open Source Security Foundation (OSSF).